Tsuk1ko/vue-flex-waterfall/README.md

 You can call this method to trigger `order` updating.

-How to call component method: [Vue.js Guide - Accessing Child Component Instances & Child Elements](https://vuejs.org/v2/guide/components-edge-cases.html#Accessing-Child-Component-Instances-amp-Child-Elements)
+How to call component method: see Vue Guide - [ref](https://v3.cn.vuejs.org/api/special-attributes.html#ref)

 ## Tips